nils247207/biol217a/protocol.md

 **1.**
 - hybrid assembly of short and long reads combined. for that we use absolute paths to files $WORK/genomics/.../
+- short reads give first assembly and long reads can be used to tackle missing gaps
 - create a new folder for all new outputs and sorting of data, numbers in front for later data pipeline

 - activate 01_short_reads_qc micromamaba environment:
 ```bash
 module load gcc12-env/12.1.0